brainandforce/NormalForms.jl/README.md

 several advantages.
 First, it integrates into pre-existing infrastructure provided by the `LinearAlgebra` standard library by exporting the `RowHermite`, `ColumnHermite`, and `Smith` types, which are subtypes of `LinearAlgebra.Factorization`.
 Second, effort has been made to thoroughly comment the code so the algorithms can be easily understood.
+Third, the code is integrated with StaticArrays.jl, and methods are available for `SMatrix`, which cannot be mutated in-place.

 This package only works with Julia 1.7 and above due to the use of `LinearAlgebra.det_bareiss` to calculate exact integer determinants.